gniriki/gniriki.com/Input/posts/Setting-up-the-blog.md

 Wyam

+First we need to build the Wyam itself.
+Fortunately it comes with nice powershell script that does everything for us.
+Unfortunalety I have old Powershell and it needs at least 3.0.
+I've installed 4.0 form here https://www.microsoft.com/en-us/download/details.aspx?id=40855 (Windows6.1-KB2819745-x64-MultiPkg.msu for my x64 Windows 7).
+Windows 8.1 and newer have this built-in.
 Wyam comes with a few examples, including RazorAndMarkdownBlog which I've decided to use.
 I copied it over to my main folder and moved my post file to the input/Posts folder.